The Ultimate Roof Top Tent Buying Guide

-Nearly 80 million people make camping a regular part of their summer routines at this point.
-More people are discovering the joys of vacationing in the great outdoors every year with convenient roof top tents.
+Nearly 80 million people make camping a regular part of their winter routines at this point.
+More people are discovering the joys of vacationing in the cold every year with convenient rooftop tents.

 Numerous innovations have come to light in the camping world over the years.
 You’ll find everything from outdoor televisions and automatic RV levelers to portable showers and campers that are small enough for a motorcycle to tow.
 That being said, roof top tents are among the most ingenious developments on the market right now.